lane-webperformance/legion-capture/README.md

 Legion Capture
 --------------

-Legion-capture is a library, and executable, that captures statistical data from external sources.
+Legion-capture is a library and executable that captures statistical data from external sources.
 This package contains both the client and server components.